enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 Advanced Scripting with Mayavi
 ===============================

-As elaborated in the :ref:`an-overview-of-mayavi` section, the Mayavi2 can be scripted from Python in order to visualize data.
-Mayavi2 was designed from the ground up to be highly scriptable.
+As elaborated in the :ref:`an-overview-of-mayavi` section, Mayavi can be scripted from Python in order to visualize data.
+Mayavi was designed from the ground up to be highly scriptable.
 Everything that can be done from the user interface can be achieved using Python scripts.
 Scripting the Mayavi2 application is a great way to add domain-specific functionality to the existing framework.
 In addition, understanding this application can help you design your own applications using Mayavi as powerful visualization library.

-If you are not looking to script mayavi itself or to build an application, but looking for quick ways to get your visualization done with simple code you may want to check out Mayavi's `mlab` module.
+If you are not looking to script the Mayavi2 application itself or to build an application, but looking for quick ways to get your visualization done with simple code you may want to check out Mayavi's `mlab` module.
 This is described in more detail in the :ref:`simple-scripting-with-mlab` section.
 In addition to this Mayavi features an automatic script recording feature that automatically writes Python scripts for you as you use the GUI.
 This is described in more detail in the :ref:`automatic-script-generation` chapter.
 This is probably the easiest and most powerful way to script Mayavi.

-However, to best understand how to script Mayavi, a reasonable understanding of the mayavi internals is necessary.
+However, to best understand how to script Mayavi, a reasonable understanding of the Mayavi internals is necessary.
 The following sections provides an overview of the basic design and objects in the Mayavi pipeline.
-Subsequent sections consider specific example scripts that are included with the mayavi sources that illustrate the ideas.
+Subsequent sections consider specific example scripts that are included with the Mayavi sources that illustrate the ideas.

-Mayavi2 uses Traits_ and TVTK_ internally.
-Traits_ in many ways
-changes the way we program.
+Mayavi uses Traits_ and TVTK_ internally.
+Traits_ in many ways changes the way we program.
 So it is important to have a good idea of Traits in order to understand Mayavi's internals.
 If you are unsure of Traits it is a good idea to get a general idea about Traits now.